bigfoothq/clada/cdd.md

 **Test-Driven Structure**: Unit tests live with code, integration tests at boundaries.
 Tests generated from covenants become frozen truth.

-**Hierarchical Visibility**: Parents visible to children, siblings isolated.
-Components see shared utilities and parent docs, not each other.
+**Hierarchical Visibility**: Dependencies flow downward.
+Core sees components, components see only shared.
+Siblings isolated.
+No circular dependencies.

 **Single Source of Truth**: Each piece of information lives in exactly one place.